Could easing your headache pain be as simple as taking a vitamin?

 (800) USC-CARE (800-872-2273)

-Low levels of magnesium has also been looked at as a cause of migraines.
-One study in International Clinical Psychopharmacology found that in the migraine prone, headaches were 35.3 times more likely to happen when their magnesium levels were lower and migraine sufferers have lower levels of magnesium in general.
-However, it’s hard for your body to absorb magnesium, so it is not likely a supplement will stop or ease your headaches.
+Low levels of magnesium has also been investigated as a cause of migraines.
+One study in International Clinical Psychopharmacology found that in the migraine prone, headaches were 35.3 times more likely to happen when their magnesium levels were lower.
+The study also indicated that, in general, people who have migraines have lower levels of magnesium.
+However, it’s hard for your body to absorb magnesium, so it’s not likely a supplement will stop or ease your headaches.

-Overall, even though the jury is still out on the effectiveness of vitamin supplementation as a way to prevent migraines, if you are otherwise healthy and not going overboard on the amount you take, it is fine to take a daily vitamin supplement.
-If you are on medication or have other health issues, be sure to speak with your doctor first.
+Overall, even though the jury is still out on the effectiveness of vitamin supplementation as a way to prevent migraines, if you’re otherwise healthy and not going overboard on the amount you take, it’s fine to take a daily vitamin supplement.
+If you’re on medication or have other health issues, be sure to speak with your doctor first.

-Are you a migraine sufferer?
+Do you experience migraines?
 See your primary care physician to find out what the most effective treatment options are for you.

-If you are in the Los Angeles area and are looking for a new primary care physician, be sure to schedule an appointment by calling (800) USC-CARE (800-872-2273) or by visiting http://www.keckmedicine.org/request-an-appointment/.
+If you’re in the Los Angeles area and are looking for a new primary care physician, be sure to schedule an appointment by calling (800) USC-CARE (800-872-2273) or by visiting http://www.keckmedicine.org/request-an-appointment/.

 By Anne Fritz